golang-leipzig/golang-leipzig.github.io/content/_index.md

-Since Summer 2021, we have a [YouTube Channel](https://www.youtube.com/channel/UCFDzViL6Bo0w2AG23Q0_rZQ) where we are publishing recordings of selected talks.
+Since Summer 2021, we have a [YouTube Channel](https://www.youtube.com/channel/UCFDzViL6Bo0w2AG23Q0_rZQ) where we are publishing recordings of selected talks ([archive](https://archive.org/details/leipzig-gophers-recordings)).

 ----